vuejs/docs/src/style-guide/README.md

 - To avoid rendering a list if it should be hidden (e.g. `v-for="user in users" v-if="shouldShowUsers"`).
 In these cases, move the `v-if` to a container element (e.g. `ul`, `ol`).

 ::: details Detailed Explanation
-When Vue processes directives, `v-for` has a higher priority than `v-if`, so that this template:
+When Vue processes directives, `v-if` has a higher priority than `v-for`, so that this template:

 ``` html
 <ul>